liangzhaolz/presentations-publications/index.md

 ### Publications
+*Accepted*  Zhao, L. and Chodroff, E. (2022).
+The ManDi Corpus: A Spoken Corpus of Mandarin Regional Dialects. *Proceedings of LREC 2022*.

-Zhao, L., Sloggett, S. & Chodroff, E. (2022).
-Top-down and bottom-up processing of familiar and unfamiliar Mandarin dialect tone systems. *Proceedings of Speech Prosody 2022*.
-(Final draft submitted) [PDF](XXX)
+*Accepted*  Zhao, L., Sloggett, S. & Chodroff, E. (2022).
+Top-down and bottom-up processing of familiar and unfamiliar Mandarin dialect tone systems. *Proceedings of Speech Prosody 2022*. [pdf](XXX)

 The Structure of Space in Amsterdam, published in Overseas English, 2015 (20).
 ISSN1009-5039.(*Chinese*)